kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 kernel.
 Therefore these regions should be ignored.
 This is not considered either in the paper nor in the reference implementation.

-The estimated PSF has a huge effect on the deconvolution result.
-The **PSF estimation** for the mid-/leaf-level nodes mostly yields blurry kernels as shown in figure :ref:`psf-estimate` whereas the estimated blur kernels of the paper look very sparse.
-The authors already used a blur kernel refinement step in one of their other papers :cite:`Xu2010`.
-A sparse blur kernel is produced by iteratively removing values from the kernel preserving its shape.
-Maybe this technique is used here too.

 .. raw:: LaTex

     \begin{figure}[!ht]